meg768/homebridge-my-tesla/README.md

 # homebridge-my-tesla

-Homebridge plugin for Tesla owners
+Homebridge plugin for Tesla owners.
+This plugin assumes you are familiar with Homebridge.

+Note: Currently under construction...

 ## Installation